 In French Polynesia, it is hot all year round.
 From May to October, however, the climate is more favorable.
 Let’s discover the best time to visit French Polynesia and find the perfect months to spend a wonderful stay in the islands.

 From November to April: Visiting French Polynesia When It Rains

-A Hot and Humid Season
+A Hot & Humid Season

 In the Society Islands, the southern summer is characterized by sudden and numerous rains.
 The more mountainous the island, the higher the chances of clouds hanging on the tops of the mountains.
 It is therefore understandable that Tahiti and Raiatea are among the rainiest islands in French Polynesia.
-The period from late December to late February can be particularly rainy.
+The period from late December to late February can be particularly stormy.

 At the same time, temperatures are higher than the rest of the year and exceed 30°C. The heavy rainfall makes the southern summer a very humid and often stifling period.
 Moreover, the hours of sunshine are less.

 Depending on where you are located, the wet season can be more or less rainy.
 In this respect, the archipelagos are not all in the same boat.
 The southern summer can even become quite enjoyable in the Tuamotus.
 These low islands are only a few meters above sea level.
 With no mountains, the clouds just pass by.
 However, you will not escape the showers: they will only be shorter.

 Things to Do in French Polynesia When It Rains